Steve Schmidt: The Lincoln Project

 Schmidt is a founding member of The Lincoln Project, a Super PAC organized in 2019 by former Republican operatives opposed to Donald Trump's 2020 campaign for re-election.
 He instead supported the 2020 campaign of Democratic nominee Joe Biden.
-As of 2020, the organization had raised over $100 million, making it one of the most successful Super-PACs in history.
+As of 2020, the organization had raised more than $100 million, making it one of the most successful Super-PACs in history.
 Schmidt and members of The Lincoln Project guest starred on Showtime's The Circus: Inside the Greatest Political Show on Earth in 2020, giving viewers an insight to their strategies.

 In January 2020, an employee of Lincoln Project executive Ron Steslow's advertising company Tusk informed Steslow that John Weaver had allegedly engaged in sexual harassment.
 Steslow subsequently informed fellow board members Reed Galen and Mike Madrid, and attorney Matt Sanderson.
 In response to a New York Times article detailing Weaver's contact with a 14-year-old boy while working as chief advisor to John Kasich in 2016, Schmidt stated that the incidents of harassment involving Weaver had taken place "before The Lincoln Project" existed.

 Schmidt, who maintained that he had been unaware of the allegations before they became public, released a statement on January 31, 2021, "No Lincoln Project employee, intern, or contractors ever made an allegation of inappropriate communication about John Weaver that would have triggered an investigation by HR or by an outside employment counsel.
 In other words, no human being ever made an allegation about any inappropriate sexualized communications about John Weaver ever."

 In February 2021, Schmidt stepped down from his position on The Lincoln Project board, which he had begun serving on following the departure of Steslow and Madrid only three weeks earlier, and released a statement in which he disclosed he was sexually molested as a teen and apologized to another co-founder, Jennifer Horn, for tweeting her private correspondence with a reporter.
 He also stated he was stepping down from the board in order to make room for the appointment of a woman to the board as the first step to "reform and professionalize" The Lincoln Project.
 Since then, Schmidt has criticized the media's coverage of the story, and the conduct of Galen, Steslow, Madrid, and Horn.

 Media appearances

 In 2018, Schmidt appeared on the third season of Showtime's The Circus: Inside the Greatest Political Show on Earth.

+On September 25, 2021, he was interviewed by Rachael Maddow, on MS Now about the chaos being driven in American politics and the motivations behind the tactics.